elan-ev/tobira/docs/docs/setup/auth/in-depth.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

 # Auth systems in depth

 This document explains the details of different parts of Tobira concerned with auth.
 You should read this if you need to configure a `*-proxy` auth mode or some other involved auth setup.

-TODO
+## User information Tobira needs

+Tobira requires the following information about each user:

+- **Username**: a unique, unchanging, URL-safe identifier for each user.
+  An alphabetic ID is preferred over a purely numeric one as it appears in the URL to the user's personal page.
+- **Display name**: the user's name in a format intended for humans; usually something like "Forename Surname".
+- **Roles**: a list of roles that are used for authorization (e.g. deciding whether a user is allowed to see a video or modify some data).

+In the `"opencast"` mode, this data is retrieved via `/info/me.json` from Opencast.
+In the to `"*-proxy"` modes, you have to pass this data explicitly to Tobira via so called *auth headers*.

 ## Auth headers

 For the `*-proxy` modes, you have to pass information about users via *auth headers* to Tobira.
-These are just designated HTTP headers, one for each kind of information described in ["User information Tobira needs"](user#user-information-tobira-needs):
+These are just designated HTTP headers, one for each kind of information described in the previous section:

 - `x-tobira-username`: Username
 - `x-tobira-user-display-name`: Display name